97Fangz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Execute permission to all dir
+Permission 751 to the working dir